H.E. Dr Yassin Saeed Noman, Yemeni Ambassador to the Court of St James

 Dr Yassin Noman joined the National Liberation Front (NLF), which later became the Yemeni Socialist Party when he was 17 years old.
 In 1986 he became the Prime Minister of the People's Democratic Republic of Yemen (PDRY).
 He remained in this post utiil the unification of Yemen in 1990.
 Dr Noman had previously been Minister of Fisheries and Deputy Prime Minister of the PDRY.
 After unification in 1990, Dr Noman became the interim Speaker of Parliament, until the general election of 1993.
 He became the General Secretary of the Yemeni Socialist Party in 2005, a post which he held until 2014.

 H.E.
-Mr Simon Shercliff, H.M.
+Mr Michael Aron, H.M.
 Ambassador to the Republic of Yemen

 EXECUTIVE COMMITTEE & TRUSTEES